scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, control-plane AS certificates are end-entity certificates.
 That is, they cannot be used to verify other certificates.

-All constraints described in [General Certificate Requirements](#general-cert-req) also apply to control-plane AS certificates.
+All constraints described in [](#general-cert-req) also apply to control-plane AS certificates.

 The recommended **maximum validity period** of a CP AS certificate is: 3 days.